Third Party Administration

 Key differentiators of Member Benefits’ Private Exchange solutions include:

-- Multiple health insurance carrier platform
+- Multiple health insurance carrier platforms

 - Government subsidy eligibility assistance

 - Specially priced ancillary association group products

 The exchange offering is divided into two different components: the Individual Exchange; and the Employer Group Exchange.

 The Individual Marketplace provides individuals (members and/or employees) with an online shopping experience that enables members to select from multiple leading health insurance providers, as well as valuable ancillary benefits such as dental, vision and more.
 Individuals create and manage their own individual benefits portfolio online.